 - Use your 7-Day Practice Mode to really learn the ins and outs of your Ring Alarm.
 When you first sign up for professional monitoring, the system goes into a 7-Day Practice Mode so you can learn the system without triggering false alarms.
 If you set off a false alarm during the 7-Day Practice Mode, you'll receive an automated call from the monitoring center.
 (If it's a real emergency, you can speak to a live agent and request help.)
 The purpose of Practice Mode is to have you and your Shared Users practice using the system as much as possible.
 You should Arm and Disarm the Alarm, and tweak the settings on your sensors.
 When the 7-Day Practice Mode ends, your Ring Alarm will automatically be professionally monitored.
 At this time, if your Alarm is triggered, you'll get a call from a live agent, and help will be dispatched.

 The following articles can offer some examples for you to practice with:

 - Pet-proof your alarm system so they don’t trigger false alarms.
-Your Ring Alarm comes with pet-immune motion detectors that should ignore animals in your home up to about 50 pounds.
+Your Ring Alarm comes with pet-friendly motion detectors that should ignore animals in your home up to about 50 pounds.
 If you have a larger animal, you may need to make some special accommodations to make sure they don't set off your alarm.